 “One part of John’s persona is fashion and students recommended that he piggyback off his apparel company’s audiences.
 They also suggested he communicate more consistently in a blog format and through question and answer live streams,” Fitzwater added.

 The case study required students to know their artists intimately by taking a deep dive into their careers and understanding their business objectives.
-They were able to identify weaknesses and brought to light opportunities where the artists could grow strategically.
+They identified weaknesses and brought to light opportunities where the artists could grow strategically.

 “This was a classic exercise in experiential learning for the students.
 They received constructive and frank feedback from J.D. on their recommendations as well as a semester’s worth of real-world insight from a real marketing innovator,” Fitzwater said.
 “Students also took with them a lesson in improving their own portfolios and how they can effectively utilize social media as a superpower in advancing their careers”